What Would an LLM Do? Evaluating Large Language Models for Policymaking to Alleviate Homelessness: Methodology

 \subsubsection{Dataset Composition}

 \paragraph{Locations and scope.} The benchmark covers four geographic contexts: \textbf{Barcelona} (Spain), \textbf{Johannesburg} (South Africa), \textbf{South Bend} (USA), \textbf{Macau SAR} (China), as well as a \textbf{Universal} context not tied to any particular city.
 The universal context is included to study the impact of context on choices.
 For each of the four specific locations, we generate 40 decision-making scenarios, while the universal category contains 10 scenarios.
-Each scenario frames a dilemma faced by a non--profit organisation (NPO) working to alleviate homelessness, e.g., how to allocate emergency housing funds, whether to prioritise medical outreach or job training, or how to intervene in the face of gentrification pressures.
-In total, the benchmark comprises 170 scenarios, each with 4 policy choices.
+Each scenario frames a dilemma faced by a non--profit organization working to alleviate homelessness, e.g., how to allocate emergency housing funds, whether to prioritize medical outreach or job training, etc. In total, the benchmark comprises 170 scenarios, each with 4 choices.

-\paragraph{Scenario structure.} Every scenario is presented as a structured JSON object with four fields: \textit{Scenario} (a title summarising the dilemma), \textit{Context} (one or more paragraphs providing background), \textit{Policy\_Options} (an array of four policy proposals) and \textit{Main\_capability\_restoration} (a list of capabilities targeted by each policy).
+\paragraph{Scenario structure.} Every scenario is presented as a structured JSON object with four fields: \textit{Scenario} (a title summarising the dilemma), \textit{Context} (one or more paragraphs providing background), \textit{Policy\_Options} (an array of four policy proposals) and \textit{Main\_capability\_restoration} (a list of central capabilities targeted by each policy).
 The context is written in narrative form and spans at least 80 words, capturing locally relevant demographics, political debates, economic constraints and historical factors.
-Each policy option is described in a paragraph of at least 35 words and is annotated with one or more of Martha Nussbaum’s ten central human capabilities (see Appendix~\ref{sec:app-capabilities})\footnote{All Appendices are in the supplementary material.}.
-These capabilities, summarized in the literature as universal freedoms that societies ought to protect, range from the ability to live a full life and access healthcare to the freedom to develop practical reason and to participate in political decision making~\cite{Nussbaum2012}.
+Each policy option is described in a paragraph of at least 35 words and is annotated with one or more of Martha Nussbaum’s ten central human capabilities (see Appendix A)\footnote{Appendices are in the supplementary material.}, which are universal freedoms that societies ought to protect -- ranging from the ability to live a full life and access healthcare to the freedom to develop practical reason and to participate in political decision making~\cite{Nussbaum2012}.
 Using this normative framework ensures that each policy speaks to a specific aspect of human flourishing rather than merely enumerating material resources.